kshitijbhosale820/Secure-Communication-and-File-Transfer-System-Using-Blockchain/README.md

 ##  Project Overview

-This project is a secure file communication system developed using Java, JSP, Servlets, and MySQL.
-It integrates encryption techniques and a custom blockchain implementation to ensure secure data transfer and immutable transaction logging.
+Secure Communication and File Transfer System Using Blockchain Technology is a web-based application developed using Java, JSP, Servlets, and MySQL to provide secure and tamper-resistant file sharing.
+The system integrates encryption techniques to protect file data and a custom blockchain module to record file transactions in an immutable chain structure.

+It supports multiple roles such as Admin, Owner, and User, ensuring role-based access control.
+Every important action—like file upload, request, approval, or communication—is securely logged, improving transparency, data integrity, and system reliability.